 Despite 11 years of national economic recovery, cities across California continue to grapple with operating costs outpacing revenues -- particularly with road maintenance and state-mandated costs, and now the economic impacts of the COVID-19 pandemic.
-Consumer spending habits are changing, keeping sales tax revenue stagnant; CalPERS returns have fallen short of expectations, leaving cities on the hook for increased pension costs; and the state of California has not replaced the funds it took away from local governments when it needed to balance its budget.
+Consumer spending habits are changing causing a decline in sales tax revenues; CalPERS returns have fallen short of expectations, leaving cities on the hook for increased pension costs; and the state of California has not replaced the funds it took away from local governments when it needed to balance its budget.

 In the sections below, you can learn more about how the deficit is expected to grow over time, what's causing the gap and the options the City has for addressing the funding shortfall.

 If you would like to view an in-depth presentation on this issue, please watch this video featuring City Manager Valerie Barone.
 It was recorded at a community meeting hosted on Oct.
 10, 2019 at the Concord Senior Center.

 We also encourage you to share your feedback and tell us how you think Concord should prioritize its funding for the future.

-Based on projections, by the Fiscal Year 2026-27, the City of Concord will be facing a $33 million deficit.
-While the City's previous forecasting model did not include the City's unfunded needs, such as roads, building and park maintenance, the new 20-year model incorporates all of Concord's unfunded needs, including desperately needed road maintenance.
+Based on projections, by the Fiscal Year 2030-31, the City of Concord will be facing a $47 million deficit.
+While the City's older forecasting model did not include the City's unfunded needs, such as roads, building and park maintenance, the new 20-year model incorporates all of Concord's unfunded needs, including desperately needed road maintenance.
 This forecast also assumes the March 2025 expiration of the voter-approved half-cent sales tax known as Measure Q.